cp-psource/ps-postindexer/includes/recent-global-posts-feed/README.md

 1. Go to **Appearance > Widgets**

-2. Add the Recent Global Posts Widget to your sidebar.
+2. Add the Neueste Netzwerk Beiträge to your sidebar.

 3. Check out the configuration options